-- Analysed and considered the Annual Survey of Hours and Earnings (ASHE) statistics for 2015 which gives the mean hourly wage rate for Worcestershire at £14.68. - Benchmarked the Basic Allowance against allowances for comparable roles paid by the Chartered Institute of Public Finance and Accountancy (CIPFA) "Nearest Neighbour" Councils for each authority.
+- Analysed and considered the Annual Survey of Hours and Earnings (ASHE) statistics for 2016 which gives the mean hourly wage rate for all Worcestershire employees (by residence) at £14.95. - Benchmarked the Basic and Special Responsibility Allowances against allowances for comparable roles paid by the Chartered Institute of Public Finance and Accountancy (CIPFA) "Nearest Neighbour" Councils for each Authority (25 in total across all the Authorities to whom we report). - Undertaken a detailed and thorough study of the Basic and Special Responsibility Allowances paid to Councillors in the 25 Authorities using 2016 "Nearest Neighbour" comparison data, .assessing in particular the SRAs paid to the Chairman of a) Planning and b) Overview and Scrutiny.